Rizr09/RAG-Chatbot/README.md

 2. **Embedding Generation**: Text chunks are converted to embeddings using Google's embedding model
 3. **Vector Storage**: Embeddings are stored in ChromaDB for efficient similarity search
 4. **Query Processing**: User questions are embedded and matched against document chunks
-5. **Response Generation**: Relevant chunks are sent to Gemini 2.5 Pro for answer generation
+5. **Response Generation**: Relevant chunks are sent to Gemini 2.5 Flash Preview 04-17 for generating answers
 6. **Source Attribution**: Answers include references to source documents

 ## Configuration